-Is the new smart meter network secure?
+Is CMP's meter network secure?

 - Cyber securty is nothing new to the utility industry.
 We have extensive experience maintaining cyber-security for information systems and operating the electricity grid.
 Installing smart meters adds a new component to our system, but the meters, communications, and information management will be subject to the same Department of Energy security standards that keep the grid secure.
 Back to TOP

 - CMP already protects private data about its customers’ accounts.
 The use of data encryption will keep this data safe during transmission.
 Back to TOP

 How is CMP protecting against hackers and security breaches?

 - CMP and other utilities already take careful measures to prevent unauthorized access to computers that control critical transmission and generation system.
 Cyber security is not new to us, and we routinely protect highly sensitive data from unauthorized access.
 Back to TOP